-Despite the good aquifer of the Redwall-Muav Fms they provide an almost imperceptible contribution, even when the entire Grand Canyon is considered in total, to the mighty Colorado River itself.
+Even in the parts of the Grand Canyon region where the Redwall-Muav Fms provide a good drinking water supply their contribution, even when the entire Grand Canyon is considered in total, is almost imperceptible to the mighty Colorado River itself.

 The surface water impact of the mines is negligible even at Kanab Creek, because the level of the mine workings, at such mines as Kanab North that sits at the edge of Kanab Creek, is below the Kanab Canyon floor.
 All ore is trucked 300 miles into Utah, so little uranium-mineralized rock will remain on the surface even during the mining operation.